seed4j/seed4j/documentation/cucumber.md

 ```
   Scenario: Calling WebService with line presentation table
-    Given I am logged in as "user"
+    Given I am logged in as a "user"
     When I get simple bean "Bill"
-    Then I should get simple bean
+    Then I should get a simple bean
       | Name | Bill |
       | Age  | 42   |

   Scenario: Calling WebServices with all users
-    When I get all simple beans
+    When I get all the simple beans
     Then I should get simple beans
       | Name | Age |
       | Bob  | 42  |